Mellanox/docker-sriov-plugin/README.md

 ### Limitations

-It is not tested on Windows environment.
+It supported on Linux environment.